disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 <img width="963" height="519" alt="image" src="https://github.com/user-attachments/assets/4a4226bb-7956-4983-8642-b62ea60d4274" />

 #### 5.6.
 To check possible mechanisms involved in the unaltered TSLP expression, check the other connections pointing to CXCL8 and TSLP and discover their sources.
-While CXCL8 is also regulated by IFNG and IL26 signaling pathways, TSLP is also regulated, but only by IL26.
+While CXCL8 is also regulated by IFNG and IL26 signaling pathways, TSLP is additionally regulated only by IL26.